 A visual inspection revealed similar visual quality.

 It is suggested to include the filters to the next release of VTM and use them for upscaling the reconstructed picture to full resolution.

+Version 2 has an update of the results for SlideShow to be aligned with the length according to RPR CTC (FractionNumFrames : 0.5, half of the full sequence length).